reedhedges/AMRISim/README.md

 Detailed build instructions for each platform are available in [BUILD.md](BUILD.md).

-ROS1 and ARIA or AriaCoda are required to build AMRISim:

 ### ROS1

-ROS1 melodic is expected to be installed in `/opt/ros/melodic`, or ROS1 to be installed on the system from Ubuntu repositories using `apt`.
+ROS1 "melodic" is expected to be installed in `/opt/ros/melodic`, or, ROS1 must be installed on the system from Ubuntu repositories using `apt`.

 If you will be doing general ROS1 development on the same system, it is